coop152/obsidian-vaults/Software Engineering 2 (23412)/Security.md

 General solution: never trust user input.
 #### SQL Injection
-a five year old could give a definition of sql injection they didnt even explain what the injection methods are :OMEGALUL:
+a five year old could give a definition of sql injection they didnt even explain what the injection methods are

 ## In Spring
 ![](Pasted%20image%2020230220092814.png)